spacekaila/spacekaila.github.io/research.md

 &nbsp;

 ## Undergraduate
 * At my home institution, Virginia Tech, I worked with John Simonetti to determine an upper limit on radio signal strength for the binary neutron star merger event that occured in August 2017.
-The (gigantic) paper, with over 3600 authors, can be seen [here](https://iopscience.iop.org/article/10.3847/2041-8213/aa91c9/meta).
+The (gigantic) paper, with over 3600 authors, can be seen [here](https://ui.adsabs.harvard.edu/abs/2017ApJ...848L..12A/abstract).

+* I spent a summer at the University of Birmingham, UK working with Ilya Mandel (now at Monash University) on chemically homogeneous evolution.
+We found that chemically homogenous evolution could be the source of up to 70% of BBH mergers detected by LIGO.
+The work was published in MNRAS and can be viewed [here](https://ui.adsabs.harvard.edu/abs/2021MNRAS.505..663R/abstract).

 * I spent a winter break interning with ASRC Federal Space and Defense at NASA Goddard Flight Facility characterizing hardware for the [Nancy Grace Roman Space Telescope](https://www.nasa.gov/content/goddard/nancy-grace-roman-space-telescope) (then called WFIRST).

 * I was selected for the Caltech LIGO SURF program and spent the summer working in Rana X. Adhikari's group with Brittany Kamai studying seismic metamaterials and their potential application to LIGO.

-* I spent a summer at the University of Birmingham, UK working with Ilya Mandel (now at Monash University) on chemically homogeneous evolution.
-The work was published in MNRAS and can be viewed [here](https://academic.oup.com/mnras/article/505/1/663/6273653).